engisalor/sketch-grammar-explorer/README.md

 ## API usage notes

+**Sketch Engine vs NoSketch Engine**

+These versions of the software [behave differently](https://www.sketchengine.eu/nosketch-engine/), so make sure data are comparable if using both for an analysis.
+A convenient way to implement NoSketch Engine is with this [NoSketch Engine Docker project](https://github.com/ELTE-DH/NoSketch-Engine-Docker).

 **Available formats**

 API responses have JSON content by default.
 Other formats can be downloaded by adding `"format": "<format>"` to `Call` parameters (`["json", "xml", "xlsx", "csv", "txt"]`).
 Call types (`freqs`, `view`, etc.) are only compatible with certain formats, depending on the shape of the data.
 Only JSON is universally available.